Medtech Market Challenges 13043Medtech Market Challenges

 Is there enough funding in the investment community to support the development of emerging companies in these new areas?

 Cohen: Yes.
-There's an overabundance of funding when compared to meritorious opportunities.
+There's an overabundance of funding when compared with meritorious opportunities.
 As the larger-joint replacement and cardiac markets matured, both established and developing companies looked for specialized niches.
 Whenever that happens, it attracts newcomers to the market, along with significant Wall Street investment activity.

 Will these emerging sectors consolidate fairly quickly as the big players identify new companies as acquisition targets?